ivandfx/fnkeys/README.md

 And you're done!

 FnKeys is a pretty simple script, but for some people it can be a life saver to easily fix the function keys :)

-Fact: There was a harder/more convoluted way to install FnKeys, from when it was still for my personal use, which was a more manual process, however, it is not worth including it since FnKeys works way better.

-Also, if you review the code, you can get an idea of ​​how the original version used to work.